Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Reduced mode Dimits shift estimate

 To predict the Dimits shift the major problem one encounters is, as we outlined in Section \ref{RoleOfTheTertiaryInstability}, the full multitude of possible zonal profiles, and accounting for how these can be generated through nonlinear interactions with the drift waves.
 Some profiles may fail to form nonlinearly, while others fail to be robustly stable enough to persist while the residual drift waves decay.
 Thus it may not be sufficient that a tertiary stable zonal profile exists for the system to be in the Dimits regime.
 Thoroughly accounting for this seems a herculean task and instead some major simplifying assumptions have to be employed.

 An example of a simple method doing just that is the heuristic prediction of \citet{St-Onge2018}, which relies on the same tertiary 4-mode Galerkin truncation as \eqref{4MGalerkin} in lieu of accounting for the complex interplay of the many modes constituting the full zonal flow profile.
-In a modified Terry-Horton system it was postulated that a typical mode could be approximated by that maximally coupling the tertiary 4M to satisfy the condition $\lambda^+_{\mathbf{p},\mathbf{r}}=\lambda^-_{\mathbf{p},\mathbf{r}}$.
+In a modified Terry-Horton system it was postulated that a typical mode could be approximated by that maximally coupled tertiary 4M satisfying the condition $\lambda^{t+}_{4M}=\lambda^{t-}_{4M}$ (in our notation).
 Approximating the coupling of the primary mode to its sidebands through the 4M-interaction alone, and assuming that it is the most unstable primary mode that determines when the Dimits regime ends, the Dimits transition was then taken to occur when this cluster of maximally coupled modes became unstable.

 \citet{St-Onge2018} found this prediction to be in excellent agreement with the observed Dimits transition.
 However the sensitivity of this transition to numerical dissipation, the small transport levels immediately beyond this point, and the slow evolution made it somewhat difficult to definitively classify a state as stable or turbulent close to this threshold in subsequent reproductions of this system by \citet{Zhu2020a}.
 On the other hand, for our purposes the major flaw of this prediction is the fact that, with the inclusion of 3 modes for each $\mathbf{k}$, there ceases to form anything resembling maximally coupled modes.
 Nevertheless, because of the simplicity of such a scheme we now look for a similar zonal profile reduction to arrive at a reduced mode prediction.